BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_06.md

 - Tell Ace you think they might be a double double agent (+1 Ace)
 - Tell Ace you don't think they could be a double double agent (-1 Ace)

-With that, we'll be plunked into a cage with a bunch of Pokémon.
-Essentially we need to combine Loudred's powers of deafening, Jigglypuff's powers of putting the guard to sleep, and Abra's powers of teleportation to move Pokémon around and attack the cages.
+With that, we'll be plunked into a cage with a bunch of Pokemon.
+Essentially we need to combine Loudred's powers of deafening, Jigglypuff's powers of putting the guard to sleep, and Abra's powers of teleportation to move Pokemon around and attack the cages.
 In the top left if we saved the day-care couple and talked to the Meteor in Coral Ward, you'll see a Ditto, and we can get some goodies with it.
-To get all the goodies and escape from the cage, talk to the Pokémon in this order:
+To get all the goodies and escape from the cage, talk to the Pokemon in this order:

 1. Get a *Rare Candy*: Loudred, Abra, Vanillite/Ditto, Abra, Lickitung, Lickitung/Ditto.
 2. Obtain **Ditto**: Abra, Lickitung/Ditto, Abra, Makuhita, Makuhita/Ditto.